-The UK Standing Committee for Quality Assessment (UKSCQA) provides a helpful arena for discussing UK-wide issues in which the OfS has an interest.
+The UK Standing Committee for Quality Assessment (UKSCQA) provides an arena for discussing UK-wide issues in which the OfS has an interest.

-UKSCQA provides sector-led oversight of those higher education quality assessment arrangements that continue to be shared across the UK.
+UKSCQA provides sector-led input in relation to higher education quality and standards matters arrangements that continue to be of shared interest across the UK.

 It draws on expertise from across the higher education sector.
 Membership includes the four UK higher education regulators and funding bodies, sector body representatives, academics and students.